Production

 • Token Endpoint Auth Methods: private_key_jwt, tls_client_auth

-For private_key_jwt - the aud claim is the url of the token endpoint as specified in OIDC client authentication.
+For private_key_jwt, the aud claim is the URL of the token endpoint as specified in OIDC client authentication.

 Certificate Support